-GHG emissions for scope 3 include upstream emissions from purchased goods and services, capital goods, purchased fuels and electricity, transmission and distribution losses of purchased electricity and steam, transportation and distribution, as well as from business travel and the waste generated within our operations.
-IFF obtained verification for absolute Scope 3, Fuel- and energy-related activities (not included in Scopes 1 or 2) GHG emissions.
+GHG emissions for scope 3 include upstream emissions from purchased goods and services, capital goods, purchased fuels and electricity, transmission and distribution losses of purchased electricity and steam, upstream transportation and distribution, the waste generated within our operations, business travel, employee commuting, downstream transportation and distribution, processing of sold products, and end of life treatment of sold products.
+IFF obtained verification for absolute Scope 3, Fuel- and energy-related activities (not included in Scopes 1 or 2) GHG emissions as well as business travel emissions.